Connor Joe Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Angels pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Angels have a 4.50 team ERA that ranks 21st across all MLB pitching staffs.

-- Angels pitchers combine to allow 120 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Angels pitchers combine to rank 22nd in baseball in home runs allowed (121 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.